 It does mean that I view access to gin as a fundamental human right.

-I had little interest in going to Israel and Palestine until a friend invited Justin and me to visit when she was working in Jerusalem.
+I had little interest in going to Israel and Palestine until a friend invited me to visit when she was working in Jerusalem.

 I never dreamt I’d work there myself.